Is it time to find a new financial professional?

 Do your homework

 When looking for a new financial professional, ask for referrals and follow up with online research.
-FINRA’s BrokerCheck® and our financial professional locator tool are good places to start.
+Use FINRA’s BrokerCheck® or click here to learn more.
 Once you have a few candidates, conduct some in-person interviews.
 Ask about their investment philosophy and the types of clients whose money they manage.
 Some may specialize in single parents, for instance, or retirees.

 Check qualifications